 3. Researchers used a camera technique to measure reflection spectrum and found about 60% reflection (and increasing) in the Red range.

 4. Spectral Reflection study of facial skin of 241 participants showed an average reflectance of 60% in the red range and clearly increasing reflectance towards NIR.

 5. In one review the authors mention how 4-7% of most wavelengths pass through the first layer of skin, but through internal reflection and scattering, light will exit the body through what is called remittance.
 Their remittance spectrum shows similar to the NIST data, with Caucasion skin having over 60% remittance between 600nm to 900nm.

-So ALL 5 of these references match very well, no matter what year they were studied, including the NIST data makes 6 well studied skin reflection metrics.
-Despite what some delusional eBook writers might say otherwise.
+So ALL 6 of these references match very well, no matter what year they were studied, including the NIST data makes 6 well studied skin reflection metrics.

 60% reflection is a tremendous amount of intensity losses!
 Lets say you have a panel that you THINK emits 100mW/cm^2 at 6 inches.
 Well actually they lied about intensity and it is about 45mW/cm^2 at 6 inches.
 Then 60% of that gets reflected away so you are left with an effective intensity of 18 mW/cm^2.
 Is that what you paid for?